Advertisement

 Frequently Asked Questions

-We convert improper fractions to mixed numbers because mixed numbers are easier to understand in real life.
-It is more natural to say "I ate 1 and a half pizzas" than "I ate 3/2 pizzas."
+Mixed numbers are easier to understand in real life.
+Saying "I ate 1 and a half pizzas" ($1 1/2$) makes more sense than "I ate 3 halves of a pizza" ($3/2$).

 Conclusion